raymon-ai/raymon/README.md

 **Raymon’s focus is on simplicity, practicality and extendability**.
 We offer a set of extractors that are cheap to compute and simple to understand.

-**Raymon is open source and can be used standalone** but integrates nicely with the rest of the Raymon.ai ML Observability hub, for example to make predictions traceable and debuggable.
+**Raymon is open source and can be used standalone** but integrates nicely with the [Raymon.ai ML Observability hub](https://www.raymon.ai/), for example to [make predictions traceable and debuggable](https://docs.raymon.ai/tracing-predictions).

 ## Quick Links
 - :point_right: [Docs](https://docs.raymon.ai)